The Big Picture On FHA’s Kiddie Condo Loans:

 Teach Your Kids About Money & Investing (No One Else Will!)

 They don’t teach personal finance, budgeting, investing, or real estate in public schools.
-Which is probably why only 3% of Americans can answer five out of six questions accurately on a personal finance quiz.
+This is probably why only 3% of Americans can answer five out of six questions accurately on a personal finance quiz.

 If you want to arm your children with the financial and investing know-how they need to build long-term wealth, collaborating on a real estate investment with them is an excellent way to do it.